Reading time: 5 min.

 At Norwood stage 7, which is the most advanced level of hair loss, you will typically have a single band of hair around the back and sides of your head, and be bald across your crown.
 Norwood stage 6 can also appear as almost total baldness.

-How many grafts are needed to cover a fully bald head?
+How many hair grafts are needed to cover a fully bald head?

 In most cases of male pattern baldness, your stage on the Norwood Scale would determine the number of grafts you would need for a hair transplant, however, baldness is not a stage on the scale and therefore differs.

-Using a graft calculator to work out how many grafts you need, you can see that at the most advanced stage of hair loss (7 on the Norwood Scale), around 4000 grafts may be needed to give a natural, denser appearance to the crown and hairline.
+Using a graft calculator to work out how many grafts you need, you can see that at the most advanced stage of hair loss (7 on the Norwood Scale).
+Therefore, around 4,000 grafts may be needed to give a natural, denser appearance to the crown and hairline.

 The UK hair transplant cost analysis places a 4000 graft hair transplant at around £13,000, depending on the procedure.